 * European, emerging equities markets rally

-* Pound rises after PM Johnson's setback in parliament
+* Pound up 1% after PM Johnson's setback in parliament

-* Hong Kong scraps extradition bill, boosting sentiment (Updates to afternoon, adds graphic and story links)
+* Hong Kong scraps extradition bill, boosting sentiment (Updates to U.S. market open, changes dateline (previously MILAN), byline)

 By Stephen Culp